1949

 Southwest's most recognized photographers, with his work appearing in a variety of

-publications, not to mention, gracing the pages of Arizona Highways magazine for over 30
+publications, not to mention gracing the pages of Arizona Highways magazine for over 30 years.

-years.
 Shopping for postcards in Sedona and the southwest?
-Undoubtedly you had to sort
+Undoubtedly, you had to sort through

-through many of Bob's lovely vistas, distributed by Bradshaw Studios.
-Eventually, Bob took up
+many of Bob's lovely vistas, distributed by Bradshaw Studios.
+Eventually Bob took up ranching,

-ranching, securing one of the most beautiful properties in Sedona.
-With his knowledge of the
+securing one of the most beautiful properties in Sedona.
+With his knowledge of the red rock

-red rock country he was a natural as a professional movie location scout for Hollywood film
+country he was a natural as a professional movie location scout for Hollywood film makers.

-makers.
-Within this association he has appeared in many blockbuster films and even erected a
+Within this association, he has appeared in many blockbuster films and even erected a movie

-movie set on his ranch which has been utilized in numerous Hollywood westerns.
-In time, he
+set on his ranch which has been utilized in numerous Hollywood westerns.
+In time, he started a

-started a popular "Western Movie Trails" horseback riding business and has successfully
+popular "Western Movie Trails" horseback riding business and has successfully published

-published numerous popular books and publications.
-Now, over five decades later, Bob Bradshaw
+numerous popular books and publications.
+Now, over five decades later, Bob Bradshaw “is” a

-“is” a household name in Sedona.... a local legend.
-With the appearance of a real ole' time
+household name in Sedona.... a local legend.
+With the appearance of a real ole' time cowboy,

-cowboy, Bob is an 'information treasure trove' of Sedona's exciting film history past.
+Bob is an 'information treasure trove' of Sedona's exciting film-history past.

 survives today as Rollie's Camera Shop, a true Sedona landmark.
 It is said, more film is sold at

-Bob Bradshaw, who recently passed away August of 2008.
-All
+Bob Bradshaw who recently passed away August of 2008.

 Bob's second and most famous film store appears below with an advertisement.